 - We advise you to exercise a high degree of caution in Venezuela because of high levels of serious crime and ongoing political uncertainty.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - Since February 2014, demonstrations in major urban centres throughout Venezuela, particularly in Caracas, Valencia, Maracay, Merida and San Cristobal have resulted in violence and arrests.
+Demonstrations have increased since late April 2016 following calls for the Venezuelan president to resign.
 Australians should avoid all political gatherings and demonstrations as they have the potential to become violent.
 See Safety and security.

 - A number of major international airlines have reduced or suspended flights to/from Venezuela.
 Australians in Venezuela should contact their airline or travel provider for information on possible disruptions.

 - Venezuela has one of the world's highest crime rates.
 Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 Due to high levels of serious crime in Venezuela, Australian officials have been instructed to adopt enhanced security measures when travelling by car.

 - The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
 See Safety and security.

 - We strongly advise you not to travel within 80 km of Venezuela's border with Colombia.
 This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 The presence of gangs and terrorist groups make the region unsuitable for travel.